Official-Husko/multporn-image-downloader/README.md

 # multporn-image-downloader
-simple bot which downloads comics from Multporn.net
+simple bot which downloads comics and Images from Multporn.net

 # Please Read!
 (AS OF v1.1)